LimYeXuan/LimYeXuan/README.md

 > *"The unexamined life is not worth living."* — Socrates
 > (famously ugly, suspiciously handsome in every sculpture)

+> "Isn't Cannibal Corpse just... zombies?"* — Not Socrates
 ---

 ## the aesthetic

 liminal spaces — that feeling of being somewhere between here and there.

-Sungei Weng, I've been here : D
+Sungei Wang Plaza, I've been here : D
 ![liminal space](https://github.com/user-attachments/assets/a30d282b-8ce9-490e-a205-0aeca7778741)

 Subang Parade, been here too